Python environment

 - Each run gets its own working directory, mounted at

 /workspace.
-Files survive the duration of the run only — for persistence across runs, see Workspace files.
+Files survive the duration of the run only.
+For persistence across runs, see Workspace files.

 Pre-installed packages